ellioseven/drupal-issue-email-notifications/README.md

 - **Default:** `*`
 - **Type:** Integer

 Which project should be used to issue selection.
-By default, `3060` (core) will be used.
+By default, all projects will be used for issue selection.

+**Note:** You may want to specify a project, otherwise you will receive quite a few emails.

 **`todo`** - How do I find a project ID?